-I am Becky Flansburg, one of the three mamas who make up the team behind Up North Parent.
+I am Becky Flansburg, one of the two mamas who make up the team behind Up North Parent.

 Becky’s Bio – The Short Version

 The short version of my bio goes something like this:

 I am an “old-ish” mom of “young-ish” kids who thinks bacon is the world’s most perfect food.
 I am a veteran blogger, freelance writer, virtual assistant and project manager for the non-profit children’s literacy event, Multicultural Children’s Book Day.
 I am also a proud mom to my amazing 11 year-old daughter Sara and 14 year-old son Jake.
 Parenting a tween and a teen is a challenge, but I truly believe that being a mom is the Best.Thing.Ever.
 When I am not hiking, reading, selling on eBay, playing with my pets or working on a story for the various magazines I write for, you can find me on my main blog, Franticmommy.
 Oh yeah, I also have a “thing” for pretty journal books and garage sales. 🙂